-Provides the knowledge and skills to prepare a firefighter to extricate victim(s) from a common passenger vehicle in a safe and effective manner. (pass/no pass grading) (not degree applicable)
+Provides the knowledge and skills to prepare a firefighter to extricate victim(s) from a common passenger vehicle in a safe and effective manner. (not transferable) (not degree applicable) (pass/no pass grading)

 FIRE 0634.
 Driver Operator 1A

 Prerequisite: Hold a valid Class C driver's license